homieiot/convention/readme.md

 ## Guiding design principles

+These principles should be taken into account when proposing changes to the conventuion.

 ### Separation of concerns
 Many of todays HA applications, both commercial and free, take the approach of an all-in-one package (monolith).
 This creates closed eco systems and a duplication of work.
 The biggest challeng in IoT is connecting devices by writing driver-software to integrate them (because of the ever growing number of connected devices available).
 Each of the available monolithical HA applications duplicates this effort because of their integrated, tightly-coupled designs.